 It’s the least wonderful time of the year.
 The London winter blues are a tangible thing, like a sadly dumped Christmas tree and a negative bank balance.
-But, there are a few reasons to still feel celebratory, even with a limited budget this month.
-Happily, it’s not just the weather that is frozen this month, the Mayor of London has put a freeze on several transport fares until 2020.
+But, there are a few reasons to still feel celebratory, even with a limited budget.
+Happily, it’s not just the weather that’s frozen, the Mayor of London has put a freeze on several transport fares until 2020.
 This won’t apply to weekly travel cards, but many single fares on buses, trams, the tube and Overground have been.

 Free and cheap fitness

 We cheapos have been championing free and frugal fitness for a while now, from running for free in London Park’s to do voluntary work while getting some exercise

 A free (though voluntary donations are welcomed) running community, who also do community volunteering.
 Tasks including running to visit the elderly, assisting in community projects and one-off tasks to help older people For more info on GoodGym, read our interview with founder Ivo Gormley.